 BaFin's Elisabeth Roegele

 the short-selling ban was announced she informed an employee of Germany's Investor Protection Association (DSW) that something big was about to happen today.
 Completely normal, she replied, she usually enters the office very early, cool and normal for BaFin to inform others, and to exchange ideas with them.
 Had she been somehow euphoric and exuberantly joyful about the success of the short seller ban project she was promoting, had she completely overlooked the need to think the whole thing over again for a day or two ?
 Roegele replied with a long verbal talk, neither yes or no.

 When a member of the investigative committee began drawing a number of logical conclusions from Roegele's own statements, her lawyer, who was seated next to her, jumped in.
 He has had enough that his client is "confronted here solely with personal views and subjective opinions".
 In response, he received another logical conclusion from Roegele's statements by one of the committee members, whereupon the lawyer then shouted out loudly in the hall to trumpet his very own legal opinion, quote: “logic is opinion !” until Munich, it seemed.

-The dubious statements of a formerly convicted drug offender to Munich's public prosecutors was announced to her "by one of Germany's most respected public prosecutor's offices".
-She could not ignore that, and, in her opinion, the robber pistol would have been much more conspiratorial at the time if one doubted that Dan McCrum's Financial Times reports were published because of advanced (!) insider knowledge.
+The dubious statements of a formerly convicted drug offender to Munich's public prosecutors were announced to her "by one of Germany's most respected public prosecutor's offices".
+She could not ignore that, and, in her opinion, the robber pistol would have been much more conspiratorial at the time if one doubted that Dan McCrum's Financial Times reports were published because of "advanced (!) insider knowledge".
 Ms. Roegele's all-weather jacket looks as if it had just been dematerialized after a hiking trip in the Sahara to directly re-emerge here in the German Bundestag hall.

 That's just how things went, Hufeld said, but he was sufficiently distanced from Eichelmann.